KarMiles/campervan-adventures/README.md

     * Campervans - is the page presenting available campervans with photographs and description of each vehicle.
 In case more than one photograph is available for a campervan they will be changed by the mouse click using carousel.
 This part enables visitor to get the feeling which campervan they would be most comfortable in.

-    * Services - shows description of services offered at company's garage.
+    * Garage - shows description of services offered at company's garage.

     * FAQ - presents answeres to frequently asked questions related to company's rental and campervan service business.